system-er/YaGoSl/README.md

 # YaGoSl
 Yet another Godot Squirrel

-the advantages of YaGoSl are that _ready and _process functions work in squirrel. see the flying sprite on screen!
+the advantages of YaGoSl are that _ready, _process and _input functions work in squirrel. see the flying sprite on screen!
 its a new script-language for godot. edit your nut-files with the editor of your choice
 and type the name of the .nut-file in the godotsquirrel-node in inspector.